-The internet is honestly your best-friend, while you shouldn’t rely solely on reviews (as they can be faked quite easily), its usually a good starting point to search and review reputable agents in your area to help you find your new home.
-Use the ARLA Propertymark find an expert tool for peace of mind that you’re in good hands.
-When you find a property that suits you and go on to view it, try to speak to the existing tenants about their experience of living in the property and with the estate agents.
+The internet is honestly your best friend, while you shouldn’t rely solely on reviews (as they can be faked quite easily), it’s usually a good starting point to search and review reputable agents in your area to help you find your new home.
+Use the ARLA Propertymark to find an expert tool for peace of mind that you’re in good hands.
+When you find a property that suits you and goes on to view it, try to speak to the existing tenants about their experience of living in the property and with the estate agents.

 Be Very Inquisitive

-You can never ask to many questions and even if you feel as though you are, it shows that you’re sensible and vigilant.
+You can never ask too many questions and even if you feel as though you are, it shows that you’re sensible and vigilant.
 If there is anything that doesn’t quite sit well with you regarding the house viewings, your prospective estate agents/landlord, or even legal/property jargon in your tenancy agreement, please do get in contact with someone and enquire as much as possible.
-Don’t worry about being seen as annoying or persistent, its the job or your landlord or estate agents to ensure they answer your questions honestly and in depth.
+Don’t worry about being seen as annoying or persistent, it’s the job of your landlord or estate agents to ensure they answer your questions honestly and in-depth.